It’s the bane of all youth leaders.

-Case and point: a few years back, my wife and I hosted a “Minute to Win It” lock-in with feature games at the top of every hour.
+Case in point: A few years ago, my wife and I hosted a “Minute to Win It” lock-in that featured games at the top of every hour.
 While the theme proved to be a huge hit, perhaps the smartest move for that event was establishing the grand finale game at 2:00 am and using it as ‘halftime’ dividing high-energy activity from wind-down time.

-Now, for all you lock-in leaders out there, is it ideal to have every fifteen minute segment blocked?
+Is it ideal to have every fifteen-minute segment blocked?
 Technically, yes; however, the way I see it, with any lock-in, the second half should be the most customizable.
 Personally, I prefer designating the 2:00-6:00 am time frame for watching movies, playing cards/board games or contained group activities conducive to dimmed lighting.
 That way youth who need rest can find it and those who don’t need it can continue on with slightly quieter forms of fun.

-Bottom line: Don’t be afraid to encourage rest during a lock-in (i.e. say ‘no’ to non-alcoholic hangovers 😉 Yeah, it may not be ideal for your nocturnal/extroverted youth; however, as long as you frame quiet[er] time with engaging opportunities, you have nothing to lose.
+Bottom line: Don’t be afraid to encourage rest during a lock-in.
+Yeah, it may not be ideal for your nocturnal/extroverted youth; however, as long as you frame quiet[er] time with engaging opportunities, you have nothing to lose.